Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 ---

 ## Fair Division
-Alice and Bob received nn candies, each weighing either 1 gram or 2 grams.
-They want to divide the candies so that both receive the same total weight.
-Determine whether such a division is possible without cutting any candy.
+Alice and Bob both have nn candies that either weigh 1 gram or 2 grams.
+They must divide the candies such that they both have the same weight of candies.
+Determine whether such a division is possible without breaking any candy.

 ### Brute Force Idea
 Try all possible combinations of candies to check if a subset exists with total weight equal to half the overall weight.
 This is a classic subset sum problem.